vegaprotocol/ethdenver2022/README.md

 For more help please see the General Support & Resources section below or reach out to us on our social channels.

+# How to submit your entry

+Please visit the hackerlink.io / ETHDenver 2022 Virtual Hackathon website to register your team and **[submit your BUIDL](https://hackerlink.io/hackathon/ethdenver22virtual/?bounty=Vega%20Protocol)**.
+This website is where teams must register and then submit final challenge code etc.

+Note: Anyone can enter the Virtual Hackathon, we'd love to have you join in!

 # On using the Fairground Testnet 🎢

 Most of the code you'll write will target the **[Vega Fairground testnet](https://fairground.wtf)**, this is an **experimental network** free from the risks of real trading, Fairground is a safe and fun place to try out Vega yourself.
 Note, however that Fairground is an experimental network and running a version of Vega which is to be treated as alpha software.
 Crashes, unexpected quirks or issues can occur!
 We hope you'll participate in helping to find bugs and battle harden Vega.
 If you do spot something, please help reporting it either directly to us or via the [Nolt issue tracker](https://vega-testnet.nolt.io).
 Thank you!